xmartlabs/MetalPerformanceShadersProxy/README.md

 This pod will add **no stub** to devices (**no footprint!**), as the proxy uses preprocessor macros to decide which implementation to use.

+## How it was created

+We copied the MetalPerformanceShaders (MPS) Objective-C header files from Xcode 8.3.2.
+Then we use [AppCode](https://www.jetbrains.com/objc/) to easily create stubs for them.
+At first, we disabled all "unused class/member/variable" warnings to then navigate through the "unimplemented class" errors using <kbd>F2</kbd>.
+For each of them, we created empty implementations using <kbd>⌥> Enter</kbd>.
+Then, with the same key bindings we created stub implementations for the unimplemented functions.
+Then, we went back using <kbd>⌥> [</kbd>.
+And so on.
+Classes from the same header were later put together in the same file.

+Also, we had to change all `NSUInteger` instances to `NSInteger` as Swift interpreted correctly as `UInt` for these files but not for others (such as the in real implementation, they were interpreted as `Int`).

+Then, we created a proxy that, using precompiler macros, imports the stub implementations or the real ones.

+We realized that `MTLFunctionConstantValues` was neither present on simulator, despite it comes from `Metal` and not from `MetalPerformanceShaders`.
+So, we added a stub implementation for it.

 ## Requirements

 * iOS 9.0+